Bernedoodle F1B: Size, Shedding, Temperament & Care Guide

 F1B vs F2B Bernedoodle

-An F1B Bernedoodle is usually an F1 Bernedoodle backcrossed to a Poodle.
-An F2B Bernedoodle is usually an F2 Bernedoodle backcrossed to a Poodle.
+An F1B-Bernedoodle is generally an F1-Bernedoodle that is backcrossed with a Poodle.
+A F2B Bernedoodle is generally an F2 Bernedoodle backcrossed with a Poodle.

-Mini Bernedoodle F1 vs F1B
+Mini Bernedoodle F1 Vs F1B

 When Is an F1B Bernedoodle Full Grown?